 Professionals working in business administration support a variety of industries.
-With a solid foundation in business administration, students can continue down a successful career with many more educational opportunities.
+With a solid foundation in business administration, students can pursue a multitude of educational and career opportunities.

-With an Associate's degree in Business Administration, graduates qualify for basic management and administrative roles in private, public, and non-profit organizations.
+Associate of Applied Science in Business Administration graduates qualify for basic management and administrative roles in private, public, and non-profit organizations.

 Our Business Administration faculty are experienced managers, administrators, and entrepreneurs, all of whom are eager to partner with you in achieving your career goals.
 Small class sizes ensure one-on-one time with these committed professionals.
 We offer personalized instruction in a supportive learning environment.

 Employee evaluation and compensation options

 How to create and analyze financial statements